David R. Moore, Ph.D.

 Non-Standard Errors (with Menkveld, A. J., Dreber, A., Holzmeister, F., Huber, J., Johannesson, M., Kirchler, M., Neusuess, S., Razen M., Weitzel, U., et al.)

 In statistics, samples are drawn from a population in a data-generating process (DGP).
-Standard errors measure the uncertainty in sample estimates of population parameters.
+Standard errors measure the uncertainty in estimates of population parameters.
 In science, evidence is generated to test hypotheses in an evidence-generating process (EGP).
-We claim that EGP variation across researchers adds uncertainty: non-standard errors.
-To study them, we let 164 teams test six hypotheses on the same sample.
-We find that non-standard errors are sizeable, on par with standard errors.
-Their size (i) co-varies only weakly with team merits, reproducibility, or peer rating, (ii) declines significantly after peer-feedback, and (iii) is underestimated by participants.
+We claim that EGP variation across researchers adds uncertainty—nonstandard errors (NSEs).
+We study NSEs by letting 164 teams test the same hypotheses on the same data.
+NSEs turn out to be sizable, but smaller for more reproducible or higher rated research.
+Adding peer-review stages reduces NSEs.
+We further find that this type of uncertainty is underestimated by participants.

 Curriculum Vitae